 Our physicians and researchers are leaders in epilepsy drug research, electroencephalography (EEG) evaluation, brain mapping methods, and operative EEG techniques.

 Epilepsy research conducted at UT Southwestern makes important contributions in the lives of many individuals diagnosed with the disorder.
 Advanced diagnostic techniques and treatments available in the world today are practiced at UT Southwestern.
 Researchers investigate how current and newly developed medications and devices can be used to help patients effectively maintain control of seizures.
-The Epilepsy Program has a number of on-going clinical trials that are available to their patients.
+The Epilepsy Program has a number of ongoing clinical trials available to patients.

 We offer up to six fellowship training slots in clinical neurophysiology/epilepsy (four adult and two pediatric), which consists of one or two years of epilepsy and clinical neurophysiology/EEG training (neonatal, pediatric, and adult patient populations) for qualified neurologists.
 UT Southwestern’s epilepsy physicians participate in weekly conferences on clinical neurophysiology topics that review the latest research and findings on the treatment of epilepsy.